hannahpeeler/30-Day-Challenge/README.md

 I performed my first duty as the new Vice Chair of IEEE at UT, I went to the Presidents' transition meeting!
 I've very excited to have more resonsibiities next year.

 Next week is the last week of the semester, it's gone by so fast.
 I'm ready to get to the summer and finally start working

+Tonight is one of the final movie nights of the semester and I can't wait